Updated May 25, 2017

 When creating a load balancer group on the shared load balancer, the user can specify the group name, description, port, method, persistence and IP address assignment.
 Upon creating a load balancer configuration, a Virtual IP (VIP) is assigned and shown to the user.

 A log of recent activity, billing summary and bandwidth history is available on the load balancer Overview page in the portal.

 The CenturyLink Cloud Simple Backup Service (“SBS”) provides secure, file-level backup and restore of your important data.
-A host-based backup agent is deployed on a Customer’s VM to provide enhanced backup/restore protection for customer critical data.
-The agent applies policies defined by the customer to data on the VM, backs it up to a customer specified storage region over the internet, and retains the data according to the policy.
+A host-based backup agent is deployed on a Customer’s CenturyLink Cloud VM, Bare Metal Server, or a customer-owned and managed host to provide enhanced backup/restore protection for customer critical data.
+The agent applies policies defined by the customer to store data on the CenturyLink Cloud VM, Bare Metal Server, or a customer-owned and managed host, backs it up to a customer specified storage region over the internet, and retains the data according to the policy.

 Runner is a hybrid IT management tool capable of automating infrastructure and providing control of devices in data centers on on-premises.
 It can also scale infrastructure in any cloud environment.